OctopusDeployLabs/SpaceCloner/README.md

 This repository contains two scripts:

-- [CloneSpace.ps1](CloneSpaceParameterReference.md) - The script to clone a set of items from space to another.
+- [CloneSpace.ps1](docs/CloneSpaceParameterReference.md) - The script to clone a set of items from space to another.
-- [CloneSpaceProject.ps1](CloneSpaceProjectParameterReference.md) - Will perform a reverse lookup and determine all the items it needs to clone for you.
+- [CloneSpaceProject.ps1](docs/CloneSpaceProjectParameterReference.md) - Will perform a reverse lookup and determine all the items it needs to clone for you.
+- [ProjectSyncer.ps1](docs/ProjectSyncerParameterReference) - Will sync a parent project with 1 to N child projects.

 The fastest way to get started is to run this command.
 It will clone everything in a space for you.